 Stocks dip as Amazon-Whole Foods deal hammers grocery stores

-Amazon's $13.4 billion deal for Whole Foods sent grocery stores, big retailers, and food makers and distributors plunging Friday.
-Energy companies rose while other stocks were little changed.
+U.S. stocks are lower Friday as Amazon's $13.4 billion deal for Whole Foods Market is sending grocery stores, big retailers, and food makers and distributors sharply lower.
+Amazon and Whole Foods are both climbing.

 Comments